aws-samples/eks-workshop-v2/website/docs/introduction/fix-cloud9.md

 ![cloud9-arn](./assets/cloud9-arn.png)

-After entering the code wth the replaced text in the CLI you should now be able to access the Cloud9 Instance.
+After entering the code with the replaced text in the CLI you should now be able to access the Cloud9 Instance.
 ```
 $aws cloud9 create-environment-membership --environment-id environment_id_from_arn  --user-arn arn:aws:sts::1234567890:assumed-role/Admin/somerole --permissions read-write
 {